gracefulife/clova-developer-guide/en/Terms.md

 A schema that standardizes each type of request to be sent to a [custom extension](#CustomeExtension).
 See [Interaction model](/CEK/Guides/Build_Custom_Extension.md#InteractionModel) for more details.

 ### LaunchRequest {#LaunchRequest}
-A request message that notifies that a user has requested to start a certain mode [custom extension](#CustomExtension).
+A type of request message that notifies that a user has requested to start a certain mode or [custom extension](#CustomExtension).
 See [Handling custom extension request](/CEK/Guides/Build_Custom_Extension.md#HandleCustomExtensionRequest) for more details.

 ### Message ID {#MessageID}
 A message ID is an identifier for distinguishing individual messages.
 All [event messages](#Event) and [directive messages](#Directive) have their own message ID.

 ### OAuth 2.0
 A public standard for delegation of access permission.
-The protocol allows internet users to grant account access permission to other web services or applications.
+The protocol allows internet users to grant account access right to other web services or applications.
 On the Clova platform, it is used for [account linking](/CEK/Guides/LinkUserAccount.md) when clients try to obtain [Clova access tokens](#ClovaAccessToken) or users try to use a certain extension.
-See [https://tools.ietf.org/html/rfc6749](https://tools.ietf.org/html/rfc6749) for more details.
+Refer to [https://tools.ietf.org/html/rfc6749](https://tools.ietf.org/html/rfc6749) for more details.

+### Session ID {#SessionID}
+A session ID is a session identifier used by [extensions](#ClovaExtension) to distinguish context of user requests.
+Generally, a one-time request has a unique session ID whereas a particular mode (Freetalk, for example) or multi-turn request has a same session ID.
+A session ID is created when [Clova Extension Kit](#CEK) sends a user request to an extension.
+A same session ID is maintained when requests such as [LaunchRequest](#LaunchRequest) are made or when an extension sets the `response.shouldEndSession` field to `false`.
+See [Building custom extension](/CEK/Guides/Build_Custom_Extension.md) for more details.

 ### SessionEndedRequest {#SessionEndedRequest}
-A request message that notifies that a user has requested to end a certain mode or [custom extension](#CustomExtension).
+A type of request message that notifies that a user has requested to end a certain mode or [custom extension](#CustomExtension).
 See [Handling custom extension request](/CEK/Guides/Build_Custom_Extension.md#HandleCustomExtensionRequest) for more details.

 ### Slot {#Slot}
 Information necessary for processing a request declared in an [intent](#Intent).
 It must be defined in pair with the intent.
 Clova analyzes a user request and extracts information specific to slots.
 See [Interaction model](/CEK/Guides/Build_Custom_Extension.md#InteractionModel) for more details.